 2. The Goals of Moral Education In China

-Today, the goals of moral education are two fold.
-One goal addresses the social needs.
+Today, the goals of moral education are twofold.
+One goal addresses social needs.
 For instance, teachers use concepts such as “we should be loyal and serve our motherland,” and “we should be loyal and serve our community and our people.”
-In addition to social needs, since the 1990’s, a second more practical and meaningful goal has been brought forth: meeting students’ personal needs for their own development and happiness.
-Thus, moral education addresses students’ personal benefit, this referring to their personal development according to age and grade in school; and according to their future progress and success as they move through adolescence ultimately into adulthood.
-Moral education, when put into practice at all levels and variations, should serve students in their endeavours to discover and create a happy and meaningful life.
+In addition to social needs, since the 1990s, a second more practical and meaningful goal has been brought forth: meeting students’ personal needs for their own development and happiness.
+Thus, moral education addresses students’ personal benefit, referring to their personal development according to age and grade in school and according to their future progress and success as they move through adolescence and ultimately into adulthood.
+Moral education, when put into practice at all levels and variations, should serve students in their endeavors to discover and create a happy and meaningful life.

 3. The Source Of Moral Education